-What is a Skin Abscess?
+What is a Heroin Abscess?

-An abscess can form when the skin barrier is broken via minor traumas, cuts, or inflammation.
-Your body’s immune defenses involve an inflammatory response that sends millions of white blood cells to the infected area.
-The middle of the abscess will then liquefy, containing the dead cells, bacteria, and other scattered waste and remains.
-Unlike most infections, antibiotics alone will not cure an abscess.
-These complications may need medical intervention depending on the severity of the infection and tissue damage.
-That is why it is important to seek medical attention as soon as possible.
+An abscess can form when the skin is broken via minor traumas, cuts, or inflammation.
+Your body’s immune system mounts an inflammatory response, with millions of white blood cells sent to the abscesses from shooting up.
+The middle of the abscess will then liquefy.
+This contains the dead cells, bacteria, and other scattered waste and remains.
+Sadly, antibiotics alone will not cure heroin abscess.
+These sores may need a doctor’s special treatment techniques as soon as possible.

-How Skin Abscess from Injecting Heroin Form
+How a Skin Abscess from Shooting Up Heroin Use Forms